lambdaclass/AES_zero_knowledge_proof_circuit/README.md

 ### Mix Columns

 - Multiply columns by a matrix.
+The primitives for this are already there.